jpmorganchase/modular/docs/commands/add.md

 # `modular add <packageName>`

-Adds a new package by creating a new workspace at `packages/<packageName>` by default, excluding the scope if the package is [scoped](https://docs.npmjs.com/cli/v8/using-npm/scope).
+Adds a new package by creating a new workspace at `packages/<packageName>`, omitting the scope if the package is [scoped](https://docs.npmjs.com/cli/v8/using-npm/scope).
 If `--path <somePath>` is specified, create the workspace at `<somePath>/<packageName>`.